-JR: Clamming full time from [19]73 to 1985.
-I worked at Patchogue bays and Bay Shore and Babylon in the winter.
+JR: Clamming full time from '73 to 1985.
+I worked Patchogue bays and Bay Shore and Babylon in the winter.
 A lot of times, guys went down there in the wintertime.
-The [19]70s were really good.
-The beginning of [19]80s were pretty good.
-Then in [19]85, it was starting to slow down and a lot of guys we're getting out and I got into construction.
-In [19]85, I worked with a friend of mine for two years and then went on my own.
-I was doing construction for two or three years on my own and construction slowed down with the recession.
-Then I started getting into fishing, which I had done sporadically through the year.
-I wasn't full bored into fishing, but I just did a little bit of it.
+The '70s were really good.
+The beginning of '80s were pretty good.
+Then in '85, it was starting to slow down, and a lot of guys were getting out and I got into construction.
+In '85, I worked with a friend of mine for two years and then went on my own.
+I was doing construction for two or three years.
+Two or three years on my own and construction slowed down with the recession.
+Then I started getting into fishing, which I had done sporadically through the years.
+I wasn't full bore into fishing, but I just did a little bit of it.
 Then in, I guess, in 1989, 1990, I really started getting a lot of nets and a bigger boat and things.